kw7oe/kw7oe.github.io/content/posts/writing-a-simple-firefox-extension.md

 implementation.

-# Implementation walkthrough
+# Actual implementation

-Before we write our code, let's briefly talk about how we expect our browser extension to behave:
+Let's first describe in detail the behaviour of our browser extension before we jump into the implementation:

->  When we click the toolbar button, it should copy the current active tab title and url as Markdown format into our clipboard.
+>  When we click the toolbar button, it should copy the current active tab title and URL as Markdown link into our clipboard.

-Sound simple enough, but it consists four parts:
+Then, we can break it down further into four parts:

 1. Trigger an action when our toolbar button is clicked.
 2. Get the current tab title and URL.